 Acts 1909, c.
 24, exempting from taxation leasehold estates and improvements thereon held under incorporated educational institutions, where the rents are used for purely educational purposes, and where the fee or reversion is exempt from taxation by its charter, is not applicable to an incorporated school not exempted by its charter, but which was exempt by statute.

-5. Taxation =338-Assessment on realty as whole without separately assessing leasehold Under Acts 1907, c.
+whole without separately assessing leasehold held void.

+Under Acts 1907, c.
 602, § 5, subsec.
-5, providing for separate assessment of interests in held void.

-hold separately, was void as against the lessee.
+5, providing for separate assessment of interests in realty, an assessment on real property as a hold separately, was void as against the les-